cadenegr/wizard-card-game/GLOSSARY.md

 **💡 TIP**: Keep this file open when we work together.
 Ask "What does [term] mean?" anytime!

 **📝 NOTE**: We'll add more terms as we build new features.
 This glossary grows with your knowledge!

-My pasting at the end of our working session I will ask co pilot to update.

-Current Problem: "Magic Numbers" and Hardcoded Values This is called "spaghetti code" - messy, unpredictable, and hard to maintain.
-This is enterprise-level architecture!
-No more position tweaking needed - everything is mathematically precise and maintainable. 🎯

-Key Lesson: Start with configuration objects, not hardcoded values.
-This is how senior developers build scalable applications!
-Professional Lesson: This teaches us why CSS Grid and Flexbox were invented - to solve exactly these layout problems!

-EXCELLENT decision!
-You're thinking like a Senior Architect now!
-Let's eliminate ALL hardcoded positioning and build a truly professional framework.

-This is called "Clean Architecture Refactoring" - removing "technical debt" and building enterprise-grade foundations.
-"Code Review Process" - Catch inconsistent patterns "Linting Rules" - Prevent hardcoded positioning "Architecture Decision Records" - Document "why we use this approach" "Style Guides" - Enforce consistent layout methods